6 Configuring emuR for ToBI annotations

 6.3.1 Create and display word level annotations

+First we create and display word level annotations.
 This is a four step process:

-• Create a SEGMENT-type annotation level called ORT2.
+First, create a SEGMENT-type annotation level called ORT2.

 As covered in Chapter 4, this can be done with the add_levelDefinition() function like so: